PIONEERING BLACK ARCHITECTS IN NORTH CAROLINA

 In 1907 Pittman married Portia Marshall Washington, daughter of Booker T. Washington.
 She was a professional pianist who had been educated in Europe and taught music.
 During these years in DC, Pittman designed several schools and a notable YMCA whose cornerstone was placed in November 1908 by President Theodore Roosevelt.

 The Pittmans separated in 1928 and she moved back to Tuskegee.
-In 1931, Pittman turned to publishing to campaign against the hypocrisy of black leaders.
+In 1931, Pittman turned to publishing to campaign against the hypocrisy of Black leaders.
 He published "Brotherhood Eyes" every Saturday, gathering gossip sent in by correspondents called "the Eyes" across the South.
 His constant criticisms both enraged and enthralled the community.
 There were unsuccessful local efforts to get rid of Pittman on grounds of libel.
-Ultimately, however, he was convicted for sending obscene material, presumably his newspaper, through the mail.
+Ultimately, however, he was convicted for sending obscene material through the mail.
 He served two years of a five year sentence at Leavenworth Federal Penitentiary in Kansas.
 Portia Pittman helped get him released early through her friendship with Franklin D. Roosevelt's housekeeper.

 Pittman remained in Dallas until his death in 1958 working primarily as a carpenter.
 He left a legacy of significant buildings.
 In Durham, he designed Avery Auditorium, the Central Dining Hall, a dormitory, the Theology Hall, and the President's House at what is now NC Central University.
 He also designed the 1910 White Rock Baptist Church at 3400 Fayetteville Street in Durham.
 Video on Pittman's early career.